Kamlesh1704/Favorite-project-mkdocs/docs/index.md

-# My Favorite Team: The Frontend Team! 💻✨

-## My Experience with Different Teams 🤝
+## My Experience with Different Teams

 During the past two weeks at GKMIT, I had the opportunity to connect with different teams in the company, including frontend, backend, and others working on different projects.
 Every team member I interacted with was humble, kind, and willing to take time out of their busy schedules to guide us.
 I truly appreciate  the support I received from everyone.

-## The Team That Won My Heart ❤️
+# My Favorite Team: The Frontend Team!

 Among all, the team I felt most connected with was the **Frontend Team**, led by **Tarun Khandelwal** and comprising amazing members like: